 Those who should undergo medically supervised withdrawal include people who are addicted to:

-These substances usually have very unpleasant, painful withdrawal symptoms, which can be alleviated by specific detox medications that may only be prescribed by a physician.
+Most addictive psychoactive substances have unpleasant, painful withdrawal symptoms, which can be alleviated by specific detox medications that may only be prescribed by a physician.
 People suffering from severe alcoholism, or who have been abusing alcohol along with other drugs, should participate in medically supervised withdrawal.
 Medically supervised withdrawal facilities utilize medicines to avoid health complications because of withdrawal, like hallucinations, seizures, or other physical and psychological problems people experience when attempting to stop “cold turkey.”
-Additionally, anybody who has ever experienced hallucinations or seizures, has a life-threatening illness, or has been diagnosed with particular mental illnesses will require medically supervised withdrawal so as to safely stop themselves from drugs and alcohol use.
+Additionally, anyone who has ever experienced hallucinations or seizures, has a life-threatening illness, or has been diagnosed with particular mental illnesses will likely require medically supervised withdrawal so as to safely stop themselves from drugs and alcohol use.

 Social detoxification recommended for people whose drug abuse will only lead to mild withdrawal symptoms, for substances such as: